skroutz/downloader/README.md

 ## Usage

 ### Configuration
+Downloader requires a `config.json` present.
-A sample configuration can be found in `config.json` file.
+A sample configuration can be found in `config.json.sample` file.
 It is important to note that the Notifier component depends on the config file in order to correctly enable the backends that are defined in the config's `backends` key.